-While you are working on your project scope, Metro will send a draft legal agreement for your team to review.
+While you are working on your project scope, Metro will send a draft legal agreement for your team to review; you will also find this draft in ZoomGrants' document uploads.
 The agreement lays out the conditions of the grant.
 It describes your responsibilities and Metro's responsibilities.
 We will work with you and your fiscal sponsor to make sure you understand each part of the agreement.
 And, if there is an area that you cannot fulfill, we will work with you to find a solution.
+A sample legal agreement appears on page 13.